 After years working as a journalist specialized in culture, technology, and video games, managing the media outlet Vadejuegos (later FS Gamer), he decided to switch to the Dark Side of PR to sustain his bad habit of eating three times a day.
-He manages the Games Industry Forum, a b2b congress for indie developers part of the Fun&Serious Game Festival (Bilbao, Spain).
+He's also the Director of the Bilbao International Games Conference, a yearly congress for professional indie developers.
 Antonio has also a remarkable artistic career, with more than 15 years performing live music and many awards as a writer.
 He wears trilby hats, loves dogs, and laughs way too loudly.

 Jaume has worked as a journalist both in mainstream media (El Confidencial) and video games outlets (IGN Spain) for the last ten years.
 He loves video games with a passion and has worked hard to make a living out of them, turning from journalist to PR.
 He has published several books about the history of Spanish video games (Ocho Quilates, una historia de la Edad de Oro del software español) or focused on some of the most iconic franchises ever developed in Spain (Promanager.
 PC Fútbol: Droga en el quiosco).
 He holds a Masters Degree in Production and Marketing for Video Games.